Luke-Slaughter/ML-on-FPGA/README.md

 # ML-on-FPGA
-Putting digit recognition ML model on an FPGA with VHDL and Verilog
+Putting digit classifier ML model on an FPGA with VHDL and Verilog